flaviocopes/vuehandbook/20-vuex/index.md

 })
 ```

-Notice how getters is an object. `flavor` is a property of this object, which accepts the state as the parameter, and returns the `flavor` property of the state.
+Notice how `getters` is an object. `flavor` is a property of this object, which accepts the state as the parameter, and returns the `flavor` property of the state.

 ## Adding the Vuex store to the app

 Now the store is ready to be used.
-We go back to our application code, and in the main.js file we need to import the state, and make it available in our Vue app.
+We go back to our application code, and in the main.js file, we need to import the state and make it available in our Vue app.

 We add